History of the Falkland Islands: Argentine colonisation attempts

 Captain Jewett sought assistance from the British explorer James Weddell.
 Weddell reported the letter he received from Jewett as:

 Sir, I have the honor of informing you that I have arrived in this port with a commission from the Supreme Government of the United Provinces of the Rio de la Plata to take possession of these islands on behalf of the country to which they belong by Natural Law.
 While carrying out this mission I want to do so with all the courtesy and respect all friendly nations; one of the objectives of my mission is to prevent the destruction of resources necessary for all ships passing by and forced to cast anchor here, as well as to help them to obtain the necessary supplies, with minimum expenses and inconvenience.
 Since your presence here is not in competition with these purposes and in the belief that a personal meeting will be fruitful for both of us, I invite you to come aboard, where you'll be welcomed to stay as long as you wish; I would also greatly appreciate your extending this invitation to any other British subject found in the vicinity; I am, respectfully yours.
 Signed, Jewett, Colonel of the Navy of the United Provinces of South America and commander of the frigate Heroína.

 Many modern authors report this letter as representing the declaration issued by Jewett.

 Jewett's ship received Weddell's assistance in obtaining anchorage off Port Louis.
 Weddell reported only 30 seamen and 40 soldiers fit for duty out of a crew of 200, and how Jewett slept with pistols over his head following an attempted mutiny earlier in the voyage.
 On 6 November 1820, Jewett raised the flag of the United Provinces of the River Plate (a predecessor of modern-day Argentina) and claimed possession of the islands.
 In the words of Weddell, "In a few days, he took formal possession of these islands for the patriot government of Buenos Ayres, read a declaration under their colours, planted on a port in ruins, and fired a salute of twenty-one guns."

 Jewett departed from the Falkland Islands in April 1821.
-In total he had spent no more than six months on the island, entirely at Port Luis.
+In total he had spent no more than six months on the island, entirely at Port Louis.
 In 1822, Jewett was accused of piracy by a Portuguese court, but by that time he was in Brazil.